VersusCenter

 Bluehost

-A traditional web hosting provider offering shared, VPS, and dedicated server options with self-hosted WordPress installations.
-Users have full control over their site but handle updates, backups, and security themselves.
+Self-hosted WordPress hosting provider offering shared, cloud, and dedicated server options.
+Users have full control over their site, plugins, and server environment.

 Hosting Type